 Note: Some advisors may additionally request samples of research.

 If the potential advisor views the research initiative to align with their area, and if their workload allows, that faculty member will notify the applicant that a formal application is appropriate.
+If there is no response, applicants must assume that the faculty member is not available to serve as an advisor.

 Formal Application Process